GavinPalmer1984/obviously_awesome/README.md

 ![image](https://user-images.githubusercontent.com/5564129/117304011-e94acc80-ae42-11eb-95c1-7c4e364d524e.png)

 # Introduction
-Positioning is the act of deliberately defining how you are the best at something that a defined market cares a lot aobut.
+Positioning is the act of deliberately defining how you are the best at something that a defined market cares a lot about.
 - Want to do better account-based marketing?
 Get a better understanding of how to identify your best target accounts.
 - Want to create better marketing content?
 Understand your value and differentiators better.
 - Want to grow revenue faster?
 Understand what makes a best-fit customer.